 Holidays are quite a big deal for me and I’m not the kind of person who has the next few year’s worth of trips planned out.
 As I mentioned in my travel goals post, I want to make exploring the world a priority again and visiting my grandparents in Jamaica was first on the list.

 Now I’m older, I want to learn as much about my heritage as possible and soak up family stories.
 You see, a lot of us may end up ticking the ‘Black Caribbean’ box on census forms, but actually feel unfamiliar with what it’s like there.
-The Jamaica I’ve been able to experience is completely different to the all-inclusive resorts and odd film reference.
+Also, the Jamaica I’ve been able to experience is completely different to the all-inclusive resorts and odd film reference.

 It’s taken a few visits to really get to grips with the stark differences juxtaposed with the beautiful scenery.
 You may be in the main shopping area and end up passing a herd of goats, plus I spotted someone who was adamant about driving on the wrong side of the motorway.